Soccer Ireland Banner

 Brian Kerr Persuades Roy Keane to Play for Ireland Again

-Roy Keane hadn't played for Ireland since the infamous Saipan Incident in 2002 and despite overtures from Brian Kerr when he first became manager of Ireland Keane had ruled out any possible return.
+Roy Keane hadn’t played for Ireland since the infamous Saipan affair in 2002 and despite overtures from Brian Kerr when he first became manager of Ireland Keane had ruled out any possible return.
 Persistence paid off for Kerr as eventually Keane relented and came out of international retirement.
 He made his return on 27th May 2004 in a friendly against Romania at Lansdowne Road (now the Aviva Stadium) in a 1-0 home victory.
-Keane appeared in a second friendly against Bulgaria later that year in August.
-This is noteworthy because, with the exception to the build up to the 2002 World Cup finals, Keane played more than one friendly in any of the years that Mick McCarthy was Irish manager.
-In total Roy Keane played nine games under Brian Kerr, three of which were friendlies.

-Brian Kerr and 2006 World Cup Qualification Campaign
+2006 World Cup Qualification Campaign

 In the previous campaign Brian Kerr could point to the fact that Ireland had lost it's opening two matches before he became the Irish manager and that he had done well to get the team back into contention.
 The 2006 World Cup qualifiers would all Brain Kerr's own work.
 His chances of qualification were greatly improved by the return of Roy Keane.
 The group started off well for Ireland and Kerr with two home wins over Cyprus and the Faroe Islands, and three away draws against the main threats in the group, France, Switzerland, and Israel.
 Unfortunately Ireland's hopes of qualifying were dashed by poor home form.
 Draws against Israel, having led by two goals, and Switzerland, were compounded by defeat at Lansdowne Road to France.
 Ireland finished fourth in the group behind France, Switzerland and Israel.